itzmeanjan/ascon/README.md

 ## Overview

-`ascon` is very first cryptographic suite I decided to implement from the list algorithms competing in final round of NIST **L**ight **W**eight **C**ryptography competition.
+`ascon` is very first cryptographic suite I decided to implement from the list of algorithms competing in final round of NIST **L**ight **W**eight **C**ryptography competition.
 I suggest you follow [this](https://csrc.nist.gov/Projects/Lightweight-Cryptography).
 Here I keep a C++ header-only library implementation of `ascon` LWC suite, which should be easy to use; find examples below.
 Following functions are implemented

 - Ascon-128 authenticated encryption/ verified decryption ( AEAD )
 - Ascon-128a authenticated encryption/ verified decryption ( AEAD )
+- Ascon-80pq authenticated encryption/ verified decryption ( AEAD )
 - Ascon-Hash
 - Ascon-HashA